stuartstaniford/permaplan/docs/open-landscape-description-format.md

 Syntax: `"genus": "<genus-name>",`

 This is the scientific genus-name of the plant.
 It should consist of a capital first letter, followed by one or more lower case letters (no characters outsided of `a-z` are allowed).
+Species and Genus name are expected to be in ASCII latin.

 ### species (mandatory)

 Syntax: `"species": "<species-name>",`

 This is the scientific species-name of the plant.
 It should consist of two or more lower case letters (no characters outsided of `a-z` are allowed).
+Species name are expected to be in ASCII latin.

 ### taxonomyLink (optional)

+Syntax: `"taxonomyLink": "<url>",`

+or  `"taxonomyLink": ["<url1>", "<url2>", ...],`

+This is a url to a formal taxonomic description of the exact species of plant being referenced in this particular plant object.
+Eg this might be a link to the online Interagency Taxonomic Information System (itis.gov)

+### commonName (optional )

+Syntax: `"commonName": "<name>",`

+This is a common name of the plant by which the file creator wishes to informally refer to it.
+It can be internationalized using UTF8 if appropriate.
+File parsing software should only use the common name minimally for clarification to humans - it should not be used for indexing and the like, as scientific names are for more systematic and unique and thus better for most purposes.

 ## Fencing